Canadian Forces Base Lahr: Closure

-CFB Lahr remained open until the fall of the Berlin Wall, and reunification of Germany eliminated the need for the Canadian Forces in western Europe.
+CFB Lahr remained open until the fall of the Berlin Wall, and the reunification of Germany eliminated the need for the Canadian Forces in western Europe.
 The closure of CF bases in Germany and redeployment was announced in the 1990 budget.

 CFB Baden-Soellingen closed its airfield on March 31, 1993, and most units had departed by that summer.
-The base remained as a detachment of CFB Lahr until it was permanently closed December 31, 1993.
+The base remained as a detachment of CFB Lahr until it was permanently closed on December 31, 1993.

 The last unit to leave CFB Lahr was 4 Canadian Mechanized Brigade Group on August 31, 1993.
 CFB Lahr was officially decommissioned and closed a year later on August 31, 1994.